-While students participate in general Internal Medicine, they gain exposure to the diagnostic and treatment processes.
+This clerkship is designed for students to participate in general internal medicine areas, granting exposure to the diagnostic and treatment process as it unfolds.
 Students develop competence in evaluating broad clinical problems and patient management skills.
-“Hands-on" patient experience is supplemented by tutorials and didactic sessions.
+Their "hands-on" patient experience is supplemented by tutorials and didactic sessions.

 Surgery, 12 Weeks

-Students develop general physician skills as well as training unique to surgery.
-They further develop abilities in data synthesis and problem solving, and become oriented to the clinical setting related to surgery.
-Ideally, students follow the patient from admission through discharge.
-They are expected to participate in all aspects of patient care: assisting in the operating room, emergency room, and acute care units.
+The core clerkship in surgery aims to develop skills that general physicians expect of students as well as skills unique to surgery.
+Students further develop abilities in data synthesis and problem solving, and become oriented to the clinical setting related to surgery.
+Ideally, students follow patients from admission through discharge.
+Students are expected to participate in all aspects of patient care including assisting in the Operating Room, Emergency Room and Acute Care Units.

 Pediatrics, 6 Weeks

-Students receive a broad overview of general pediatrics.
-Experience will be gained with inpatient and ambulatory pediatric care.
-Pediatric intakes and ward rounds are the basis of inpatient care while ambulatory care experience is gained in general pediatric clinics evaluating patients with common complaints and disorders.
+This clerkship provides a broad overview of general pediatrics.
+Students will gain experience in in-patient and ambulatory pediatric care.
+Pediatric intakes and ward rounds are the basis of in-patient care.
+Ambulatory care experience is gained in general pediatric clinics by evaluating patients with common complaints and disorders.